Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Experiments

 \subsection{Main Results on EvalDial}

+\textbf{Efficacy of \algname{}.} Table \ref{table:main_results_v2} summarizes the zero-shot performance of LVLMs on \evalname{}.
+Overall, with three types of dialogues prepended, the performance of all existing baselines such as LLaVA, MiniGPT-4, and InstructBLIP are significantly degraded by up to 37.7$\%$ for VQA task and 59.6$\%$ for Captioning task.
+Among the three types of dialogues, adversarial dialogues generated by \algname{} show the highest performance drops for every baseline LVLM, which demonstrates the efficacy of \algname{}.

-Table \ref{table:main_results_v2} summarizes the zero-shot performance of LMMs on \evalname{}.
-Overall, every baseline LMM such as LLaVA, MiniGPT-4, and InstructBLIP is vulnerable to dialogue hallucination, so their VQA accuracy is significantly degraded by three types of preceding dialogues which shows the efficacy of \algname{}.
-On the other hand, \algnameB{} shows the most robust VQA and Captioning performance against dialogue hallucinations.
-Numerically, for VQA task with OKVQA, GQA, and IconQA datasets, \algnameB{} maintains VQA accuracy within 1.6$\%p$ performance drops or sometimes even improves the results without any preceding dialogues, while other baselines drop the VQA accuracy by up to 14.8$\%p$.
-Similarly, for Captioning task with Nocaps, Flickr-30K, and WHOOPS datasets, \algnameB{} improves or maintains Captioning performance within 1.9$\%p$ drops, while other baselines drop the performance by up to 48.4$\%p$.
-Interestingly, AIT is also effective in increasing the overall performance regardless of the preceding dialogues.
+\textbf{Efficacy of \algnameB{}.} While every baseline LVLM is vulnerable to dialogue hallucinations, \algnameB{} maintains the most robust VQA and Captioning performance against dialogue hallucinations.
+Numerically, for VQA task with OKVQA, GQA, and IconQA datasets, \algnameB{} maintains VQA accuracy within $-$1.0$\%$ to $-$5.4$\%$ drops, while LLaVA drops by $-$2.5$\%$ to $-$13.1$\%$.
+Similarly, for Captioning task with Nocaps, Flickr-30K, and WHOOPS datasets, \algnameB{} maintains Captioning performance within $-$0.8$\%$ to $-$1.4$\%$ drops, while LLaVA drops by $-$2.4$\%$ to $-$21.0$\%$.
+Additionally, we evaluated using FAITHSCORE\,\cite{faithscore} on the Captioning task, and the results are shown in Appendix \ref{appendix:faithscore}.